 Sadly I didn’t have time to explore much of Falmouth but I’m looking forward to returning one day.
 I would also have liked to try out the hotel’s spa but that too will have to wait for a return visit.

-The Greenbank Hotel is an excellent choice as a base to explore Cornwall or as a romantic, weekend escape for two.
+Falmouth’s Greenbank Hotel, is an excellent choice as a base to explore Cornwall or as a romantic, weekend escape for two.
 Its location by the harbour couldn’t be better and the same goes for the food and service.
 My only criticism, if I have to make one, would be that the lift was rather scruffy but that in no way detracted from a wonderful stay – I only used it the once to take my bags upstairs.
 As you may have guessed I really loved the pub beneath the hotel.
 The other main highlight for me has to be the views across the harbour… from my room, the pub, the restaurant, the hotel’s bar and from the outside terrace, which must be a wonderful place to relax on a sunny day.

 Photography courtesy of the Greenbank Hotel.